ppyne/imagick/README.md

 - ImageMagick Legacy version 6.9.12-62 (tar.gz present in the repo)
 - Emscripten version 3.1.20
-- Unix like environment (Mac or Linux is fine) with bash
+- A Unix like environment (Mac or Linux is fine) with bash
-- essential GNU building tools like make or pkg-config
+- Essential GNU building tools like make or pkg-config
-- a web server like Apache2
+- A web server like Apache2

 ## How to build